Kimberly heard a lot about Facebook lead ads cost and she was wondering if it will work for her business model.

 I would normally advise my clients to budget for a minimum of $300/month to spend on Facebook lead ads.

-The reason for this is that every new ad has to go through a learning phase so that Facebook could figure out the right people in your audience for the ad.
+The reason for this is that every new ad has to go through a learning phase so that Facebook can figure out the right people in your audience for the ad.

 Facebook lead ads cost is dictated by a combination of copy, target audience, freebie, image and budget.